‘Open your mouth and taste, open your eyes and see how good God is. Blessed are you who run to him’ Psalm 34:8

 - Hand sanitiser will continue to be available for use on entry and exit.

 - Refreshments in the church hall are available after the Service.

 All are welcome to our Sunday Worship with Holy Communion and music led by our versatile robed choir and talented organists.
 Service starts at 9.45 am.

-We offer Junior Church for our younger members.
+We offer Junior Church for our younger members on the 1st Sunday of the month.
 We are lucky to have an excellent team of leaders who offer creative craft ideas to help younger people engage with the gospel.
 There is the opportunity to ‘show and tell’ after Holy Communion is shared.